The Irish Christmas & New Year's in Ireland

 More Nollaig - Irish Language Christmas from Bitesize Irish

 Fáilte isteach.
-Here is one free lesson from Bitesize Cúrsaí – our online library of Irish language courses by Bitesize Irish.
+Here is one free lesson by Bitesize Irish.
 To try more lessons are your own pace, sign up for free Taster membership.
 There you go, I have just wished you a merry Christmas in the Irish language.
-The “dhuit” literally translates to
+The “dhuit” literally translates to “to you”.
+It’s like we’re wishing a happy Christmas ‘towards you’.

 Maybe you’ve already read about the Traditional Irish Christmas.
 But how about the members of the Bitesize Irish team?
 Even though we were all born and raised in Ireland, we have a few Christmas stories of our own.
 Here are just a few of our most beautiful Irish Christmas memories.
 Eoin – Bitesize Irish founder